Procedure: Company directorships, secretaryships and partnerships

 - Members of staff should note that directors, company secretaries and partners have statutory responsibilities under various legislation including (but not limited to) corporations law and partnership law.

 - Members of staff who propose to accept a directorship, company secretary or partnership role should ensure that they have obtained insurance, including workers compensation, public liability and directors and officers insurance.
-The University will not maintain insurance for a staff member in their capacity as a director, company secretary or partner (except for where the role was nominated or invited by the University).
+The University does not maintain insurance for a staff member in their capacity as a director, company secretary or partner (except for where the role was nominated or invited by the University).

-- The Delegate may at their absolute discretion reject an application.
+- The delegate may, at their absolute discretion, reject an application.